Regulations of the Finnish Financial Ombudsman Service (FINE)

 FINE’s services are provided free of charge to the customers.

 Art.
 18 Costs for the organisation

 Finance Finland (FFI) will cover FINE’s costs.
 The service providers who are not members of Finance Finland but use FINE's services must, however, contribute to the FINE costs.

 Art.
 19 Confidentiality

-The Members of the Supervisory Body, Executive Committees, Complaints Boards and any other bodies of FINE as well as the Bureau officials are covered with the same confidentiality obligation as provided by the Act on Credit Institutions, the Insurance Companies Act, the Act on Common Funds and the Act on Investment Service Companies.
+The Members of the Supervisory Body, Executive Committees, Complaints Boards and any other bodies of FINE as well as the Bureau officials are covered with the same confidentiality obligation as provided by the Act on Credit Institutions, the Insurance Companies Act, the Act on Common Funds and the Act on Investment Services.

 Art.
 20 Amendment of the Regulations

 The present Regulations can be amended or they can be terminated at the initiative of a Signatory Party.